AI-Powered Document Intelligence for Research Operations

 Impact

-A counterintuitive insight emerged: automation did not accelerate research by making individual studies faster.
+Automation did not accelerate research by making individual studies faster.
 The time required to conduct a quality interview, observe a workflow, or facilitate a usability session remained unchanged.

 Key Outcomes